sandboxingRepo/obsidian-sandbox/obsidian/essay/_posts/2017-04-05-software-naming.md

 Components can be grouped by a variety of criteria, including physical nature, economic, emotional, social and, the most used in software, functional.
 Photo frames are grouped based on emotional aspects, whereas products are grouped based on economic motives.
 Couch and TV stay in the same room, grouped together based on a functional criteria, as they both have the same function or purpose, to provide leisure.

 In software, we tend to group components by function.
 List your project files and you will probably see something like `controllers/`, `models/`, `adapters/`, `templates/` and so on.
-However, some times these groups will not feel comfortable and that will be the perfect time to reevaluate the structure of your modules.
+However, some times these groups will not feel comfortable and that will be the perfect time to reevaluate the smachinture of your modules.

 **Example: grouping by strategy**